 On June 26, 2017, the AER launched the latest iteration of the Integrated Decision Approach with an online process for new pipeline applications using the OneStop platform.
 On November 6, 2017, the AER expanded the online process to include all pipeline amendment applications (except partial substance change) under the Pipeline Act into the OneStop platform.

-The AER only changed how a company submits an application for new pipelines – through the OneStop technology.
+The AER only changed how a company submits pipeline applications.
 There are no changes to public safety, participant involvement, notification, or technical requirements.

 Applicants must still comply with Directive 056: Energy Development Applications and Schedules, the Pipeline Act,the Pipeline Rules, the Environmental Protection and Enhancement Act, the Water Act, Canadian Standards Association CSA Z662: Oil and gas pipeline systems, and Directive 077: Pipelines – Requirements and Reference Tools.

-At this time, only applications relating to new pipeline licensing and construction can be submitted through OneStop; related applications are submitted using existing processes.
-With all new pipeline applications, applicants are encouraged to submit related applications at the same time (bundled applications).
+Now, all pipeline applications (except partial substance change) can be submitted through OneStop; any related applications are submitted using existing processes.
+Applicants are encouraged to submit related applications at the same time (bundled applications).
 This will allow the AER to consider all aspects of the project through one decision-making process rather than repeating the process for each related application.

 To use OneStop, applicants should note the following: